B.S. in Human Development and Family Studies

 - Preschool is also available for children of student parents.

-Interested students can fill this form or call the campus at 401.277.5160 to discuss available options with a Human Development and Family Studies (HDFS) program representative.
+Interested students can fill this form or call the campus at 401.277.5160 to discuss available options with a Human Development and Family Studies (HDF) program representative.